mmontori1/Firebase-iOS-boilerplate/README.md

 ### CocoaPod Setup

 After cloning/forking the repo, You have to first work on setting up all the files to the project and connecting it to Firebase.
-Copy over all the files in the Files folder and apply them to the project you've created.
+Copy over all the files in the Files folder and apply them to a new XCode iOS project you've created.
+Make sure that the App Delegate and Main.storyboard replace the project's files that you created.

 You need to apply Firebase using CocoaPods by running this within the project directory on terminal:
 ```
 pod init